And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 This woman understands the Constitution, just as John Roberts understands the Constitution.

-While we're on environmental issues, Bay State, that's Massachusetts, for those of you in uh Rio Linda, Bay State Motors will pay up to 400 million dollars more on gasoline this summer than last, said U.S. Representative Marty Meehan, assailing the president for signing an energy bill that fails to solve the nation's energy crisis.
+While we're on environmental issues, Bay State, that's Massachusetts, for those of you in Riolinda, Bay State motorists will pay up to $400 million more on gasoline this summer than last, said U.S. Representative Marty Meehan, assailing the president for signing an energy bill that fails to solve the nation's energy crisis.

-No, see, this they're not a record by any account.
+No, see, they're not a record by any account.

-They're not folks, I know this is not comforting, and please don't misunderstand me here.
+Folks, I know this is not comforting, but please don't misunderstand me here.

 I'm just talking about media reporting and how they're trying to gin you up into a further panic on the economy because the economy is rolling along even with these oil prices.